I Just Hired a Content Manager: How Can I Tell They're Doing The Right Things?

-For some business leaders, the process of hiring a content manager is a unique and unfamiliar challenge.
-It’s not a role they hire for often, and the skill sets required can be found in candidates with a wide variety of backgrounds.
+The process of hiring a content manager presents a unique challenge to many business leaders.
+It’s not a role they hire for often, and candidates come in with vastly different professional backgrounds.

 Because a content manager is an essential part of your inbound marketing efforts, getting this hire right is crucial.